jimm/keymaster_objc/README.md

 # To Do

-* Non-single-letter key names in trigger definitions
-* Documentation
+* More documentation
-* Filters
+* More complex filters
 * Better example with better comments
 * Aliases
 * Named Messages and Message Keys